imsushant12/AWS-Notes/19_AWS_S3_Replication.md

 ### One-Time Batch Operation Job in SRR and CRR
 - SRR and CRR might not automatically replicate existing objects already present in the source bucket at the time replication is enabled.
 To solve this, S3 offers **S3 Batch Replication**
 - It triggers a one-time job to copy a specific subset or all existing objects from the source bucket to the destination bucket, whether within the same region (SRR) or across regions (CRR)
-- Allows catch up on replicating existing data and ensure a complete replica set

 ### Choosing Between SRR and CRR
 - **Scenario**: Prioritize data durability within a region with faster retrieval speeds